ChisVR/znz-woo-plugin/README.md

 ## Zenzo Woocommerce Plugin

 Accepting Zenzo on your store has several benefits: instant arrival, no chargebacks, and 0 fees.
-Follow the steps below to install the plugin in your WooCommerce store and start accepting payments in DogeCash.
+Follow the steps below to install the plugin in your WooCommerce store and start accepting payments in Zenzo.

 ## Install the plugin